vivek369-ui/Selenium/README.md

 	//provide by selenium (in every wait statment still we will have chance of getting Exception if it take more time insted of specified time for that we use try catch block)
 		   1 implicit wait()--->
-		   its create only once at starting after creating driver implcite is applicable all the statment in our automation and its alive till close the driver
+                   its only work on find element and findelements only(its only wait until (load)find the element once element find then move forward it not care about other oprations) its create only once at starting after creating driver implcite is applicable all the statment in our automation and its alive till close the driver

 			driver.manage().timeouts().implicitlyWait(Duration.ofSeconds(5));

 		    2 explicit wait()--->
+                       its only have a constructor
 		        it work on  condition and time
 			its applied to specific web element
 			in that in 1st consider the condition and then cosider time